to April 2024

 To participate, simply fill in the form with your personal details, share a link to your portfolio and apply for free.
 If your application is successful, we will guide you to enroll in the program.

 During 6 online group classes Tommaso Parrillo, Giulia Boccarossa and Rocco Venezia will give you a general grounding in the contemporary photobook world, editing strategies and design techniques to develop your project into a photobook.

-With these 2 online 60-min individual sessions you will have the time to engage in specific discussions aimed at working on your ideas and improving your methods.
+The 2 online 60-min individual coaching sessions will give you time to engage in specific discussions aimed at working on your assignment ideas and improving your methods.
 Sessions are tailor-made according to your specific needs and that of your practice.

 At the end of the program, you are invited to your projects live on PhMuseum's Youtube channel.
-All the dummies produced by the participants will be presented and displayed at PhMuseum Days.
-Witty Books will select one work to be published in the form of a book.
-All participants will still benefit from dissemination opportunities through PhMuseum editorial initiatives and its network.
+All the dummies produced by the participants will be displayed at PhMuseum Days.
+Moreover, Witty Books will select a work to be published in the form of a book.
+All participants will further benefit from dissemination opportunities through PhMuseum channels and connections.

 Thanks to the tutors and all the other students, my project matured and got to contain the richness of collective work, in which doubts, mistakes, trials and suggestions have been shared and contributed by everyone.
 The masterclass offered me the rare privilege of witnessing a process that is usually an intimate and unaccessible communication between the artist and the editor.
 Riccardo Svelto, Folio Class 2020